 International players rarely make it to the USA.
 We have not held a World Cup event here in the United States for many years.
 And the USBA tournament calendar, with events having a large enough prize fund to attract international talent, is slim to almost non-existent.
 Yet there is one event in this country that continues an international tradition - The Verhoeven Open.
 The tournament is the closest thing we have to a World Cup - until we (hopefully) once again have one - and our one chance to bring the world's best three cushion players to the US to play.
 If you are fortunate enough to be in New York at the right moment any summer, you have a chance to visit Carom Cafe.
 There you will get to enjoy watching some of the great three cushion billiard players in the world.
 Even if you have seen videos of world class players on YouTube or Kozoom, seeing them in person is an entirely different experience.
 Watching these masters at work up close and personal, you not only see, but feel as well, the tension and the excitement as these amazing players come up with creative solutions to their toughest shots.

-The exact format of the 2016 event will not be decided until the total number of participants is official – and that can change right up to the players' meeting the evening before the tournament begins.
+The format for the events are not decided until the total number of participants is official – and that can change right up to the players' meeting the evening before the tournament begins.
 Typically there are preliminary matches in round robin format with players from each flight moving on to the next round.
 The main tournament, where the seeded players enter, is usually held in single elimination knock-out format - very exciting.
-However the format may shape up this year, there will be non-stop billiards at the highest level for 6 days – and you’ll be able to see world-class players do their stuff even in the preliminary rounds.
+However the format may shape up in any year, there will be non-stop billiards at the highest level for 6 days – and you’ll be able to see world-class players do their stuff even in the preliminary rounds.
 When the main event begins, those world-class players will face off against each other, and that's when the real fireworks take place.

 Carom Cafe is ideally suited for tournament play.
 Designed by the original owner Sang Lee himself, the ten Verhoeven tables in the playing arena were purposefully situated in the center room, just steps down from the spectators' gallery.
 The playing field is surrounded by a railed walkway that enables the spectators to move about without disturbing the players.
 You can enjoy close-up views of the nearest table while still being able to watch multiple games throughout the venue at any time.
 The slight downward viewing angle as you look into "the pit" is perfect to see how the players execute their solutions to the most challenging shots they face.
 From the gallery you can study the precise stroke and tip placement on the cue ball, sometimes even better than when watching videos!
 There are bar stools for seating, tables and chairs. and even a section of bleacher seating as well.
 Large crowds are comfortably accommodated, and drinks and food are served... what more could a billiard lover ask for?